pingidentity/pingidentity-server-profiles/baseline/pingauthorize/.sec/README.md

-# WARNING - Example for getting-started use only
+# WARNING - Example for demo use only

 The password files in this directory exist as an example to help in quickly starting up a container with minimal effort.